Happy child in a wheelchair

 Image of three children paddling in the sea.

-What it’s like having a child with autism
+What it’s like having an autistic child

 "My son is an amazing little boy, and I know with the right support he will grow into an amazing young man.
 I will do everything in my power to ensure he achieves the success that he deserves.
 I will forever be his advocate when he cannot verbalise his needs."